Description du cours

 Attendance and make-up policies:

-Note the following requirements for ANY absence:
+Requirements for ANY absence:

-> you must email your professor to say that you will be absent;
+> You must email your professor to say that you will be absent.

 University Policy on Religious Holidays